How to Know If Your Dog Has CDS and the Ways You and Your Veterinarian Can Help

 How Your Veterinarian Can Help Your Dog with Cognitive Dysfunction Syndrome

-Feel free to ask us about dietary supplements and prescription diets that have been shown to reduce symptoms or slow the progression of CDS.
-Some medications have been shown to do the same that are explicitly targeted to CDS, and others are general anti-anxiety medications that can be added to help improve the quality of life of a dog in the early or late stages of cognitive dysfunction.
+Lastly, there are some medications that have been shown to reduce symptoms of CDS as well — some are targeted specifically to CDS, and some are general anti-anxiety medications that can be added to help improve the quality of life of a dog (or cat) in early or late stages of cognitive dysfunction.
 Your veterinarian is the best resource to evaluate your pet for CDS and determine what treatment tools will benefit your pet and improve their quality of life.

-Having a senior pet certainly comes with its share of challenges.
-The best way to navigate these is to have routine physical exams and diagnostic testing performed (especially after seven years of age).
+Having a senior pet certainly comes with its share of challenges, and the best way to navigate these is to have routine physical exams and diagnostic testing performed (especially after seven years of age).
 Metro Paws Animal Hospital offers a Senior Wellness Package for all pets receiving annual vaccines, which includes a broad bloodwork panel to evaluate internal organ function and full body X-rays to screen for problems that may appear on an X-ray before your pet is showing outward symptoms.

 If you suspect your pet is experiencing symptoms of CDS, diagnostic testing will be recommended to rule out any other potential causes (such as metabolic diseases that cause increased urination, etc.) before treatments for CDS can be explored.
-Here is an excellent tool for evaluating your pet for possible cognitive dysfunction—free to bring this assessment to your veterinary appointment.
+Here is an excellent tool for evaluating your pet for possible cognitive dysfunction—free to bring this assessment to your veterinary appointment if you are worried about CDS.
 Although CDS currently does not have a “treatment” or cure, there are many things you and your veterinarian can do to ensure your pet’s quality of life remains as high as possible well into their senior years.